 The Evil Dead (1981)

-Many of the most memorable and notorious movies on the Video Nasties list featured zombies or variations of the undead.
-Perhaps the most infamous of those is Sam Raimi‘s Evil Dead.
-The story of a group of teens possessed by evil spirits while vacationing at a cabin retreat, the movie has since been released uncut, but graphic moments such as a pencil graphically twisted into a girl’s ankle and a girl chewing off her own hand are cringe-worthy even today, as are some of those low-budget practical effects.
+Many of the most memorable and notorious movies on the video nasties list featured zombies or variations of the undead.
+Perhaps the most infamous of those is Sam Raimi’s The Evil Dead.
+The story of a group of teens possessed by evil spirits while vacationing at a cabin retreat, the film has since been released uncut, but graphic moments such as a pencil twisted into a victim’s ankle and another chewing through her own hand are cringeworthy even by today’s standards, as are some of those low-budget practical effects.

-The movie’s most notorious moment featured a girl being raped by the woods in a protracted scene that still cuts to the bone.
+The Evil Dead‘s most notorious moment featured a female cast member being raped by the woods in a protracted scene that still cuts to the bone, one that Raimi has since admitted to regretting.
 Much like Hooper’s The Texas Chanisaw Massacre, the movie relies just as much on sound to shred those nerve endings, with a relentless attack on the senses that leaves you feeling as possessed as the movie’s cast.
 ‘Nasties’ were notorious for their poor production values, but Raimi creates a grungy masterpiece that is notorious for all the right reasons.
-In order to sidestep censorship following the Video Recordings Act, he would direct quasi-sequel Dead by Dawn, an almost exact retread with the kind of comical edge that would influence many post-‘Nasty’ horror movies.
+In order to sidestep censorship following the Video Recordings Act, he would direct quasi-sequel Evil Dead 2: Dead by Dawn, an almost like-for-like retread with the kind of comical edge that would influence many post-‘nasty’ horror movies.

 Zombi 2 aka Zombie Flesh Eaters (1979)

-Adapted from an original screenplay meant as a sequel to Romero’s Dawn of the Dead, the movie was ultimately shunned as belonging to the series, but the similarities are there for all to see.
-Boasting a breathtaking soundtrack that fully encapsulates the movie’s posthuman themes, the cinematography also features moments of bleak beauty, such as a scene in which a zombie wrestles with an underwater shark.
+Adapted from an original screenplay meant as a sequel to Romero’s Dawn of the Dead, the movie was ultimately shunned as not belonging to the series, but the similarities are there for all to see.
+Boasting a breathtaking soundtrack that fully encapsulates the movie’s post-human themes, Sergio Salvati’s cinematography also features bleak flourishes of obscure beauty, most notably a scene in which a zombie wrestles with an underwater shark.
 As notorious as Zombie 2 was, Fulci was clearly having fun with this one.

 I Spit On Your Grave (1978)

-On the subject of notorious entries, its hard look past Meir Zarchi’s explicit revenge fantasy for topping the list.
+On the subject of notorious entries, it’s hard to look past Meir Zarchi’s explicit revenge fantasy.
 The story of an aspiring author repeatedly raped at a remote writing retreat, I Spit On Your Grave was named as one of Time Magazine’s Top 10 Ridiculously Violent Movies.
-Featuring just about every red flag waved by the board of censorship, this excruciating slice of exploitation would achieve cult status during its time on the shelf, as eager gorehounds longed for a re-release.
+Featuring just about every red flag waved by the censorship boards, this excruciating slice of exploitation would achieve cult status during its brief time on the shelf, as eager gore hounds longed for a re-release.

 As well as a series of agonisingly protracted rape sequences, the movie features a series of extremely violent acts, including the particularly shocking moment when our vengeful protagonist slices off a man’s penis.
 The movie would also exploit the mentally challenged, as a dimwitted character is forced into an act of rape against his will.
 So shocking was ‘Grave’s’ content that director Zarchi was initially forced to distribute the movie himself under the titles I Hate Your Guts and The Rape and Revenge of Jennifer Hill.
-Increasingly explicit versions were sanctioned throughout the years, and although some releases claim otherwise, the film has never been released in its full, uncut form.
+Increasingly explicit versions were sanctioned throughout the years, and despite claims to the contrary, the film has never been released in its full, uncut form.